-PLAYFORD INTERNATIONAL COLLEGE 2022 COURSE DESCRIPTOR DOCUMENT
+PLAYFORD INTERNATIONAL COLLEGE 2023 COURSE DESCRIPTOR DOCUMENT

-This PDF document is provided as a historical record of the subjects offered to the students at Playford International College for the 2022 school year.
+This PDF document is provided as a historical record of the subjects offered to the students at Playford International College for the 2023 school year, selected by student late term 3, 2022.

 This information was originally presented as a series of around 170 web pages and the links from these web pages have been duplicated directly into this PDF document.